-Traffic Intelligence (TI) is a feature of the TINA VPN protocol that can be used in site-to-site VPN tunnels to send traffic via multiple transports simultaneously.
+Traffic Intelligence (TI) is a feature of the TINA VPN protocol that can be used in site-to-site VPN tunnels to send traffic via multiple transport routes of a VPN tunnel simultaneously.
 Depending on the type of traffic, you can decide which transport route should be used and what kind of fallback should be provided if one of the transport routes goes down.
-You can use the GTI editor to add additional IPv4 and IPv6 transports to TINA VPN tunnels.
+You can use the GTI editor to add additional transports to TINA VPN tunnels.

 - Click Lock.

 - Select the VPN Group in the Group tab.
 The VPN services and configured tunnels are displayed in the GTI editor map.

 - Click on Add Transport.
 The TINA Tunnel window opens.

 - Configure the network settings for the transport.
 The peer IP addresses must be different for each transport.
 For more information, see How to Create a VPN Tunnel with the VPN GTI Editor.

 - In the Tunnel Properties column configure:

 - TI Classification – Select Bulk, Quality or Fallback.